-14 Who has standing to bring claims?
+14. Who has standing to bring claims?

-15 In what fora can private antitrust claims be brought in your country?
+15. In what for a can private antitrust claims be brought in your country?

 Claims under section 36 of the Act may be brought in any "court of competent jurisdiction".
 For these purposes, "court of competition jurisdiction" includes the Federal Court of Canada in addition to the provincial courts.
 One potentially significant disadvantage to bringing a claim in the Federal Court is that this statutory court does not have jurisdiction to consider common law claims that are commonly brought in conjunction with section 36 claims.
 For that reason, section 36 claims are commonly brought in the provincial courts.
-The information provided herein will therefore focus on claims brought in the provincial court of Justice in particular.
+The information provided herein will therefore focus on claims brought in the provincial courts generally, and on claims brought in the Ontario Superior Court of Justice in particular.

-16 What are the jurisdictional rules?
+16. What are the jurisdictional rules?
 If more than one forum has jurisdiction, what is the process for determining where the claims are heard?